adamziel/articles.adamziel.com/_posts/2015-04-22-setTimeout-is-not-guaranteed-to-be-on-time-2-2.markdown

 [Every nested call to setTimeout increases the internal *nesting level* variable][mozilla-timeout-nesting].
 And if we go deep enough, then this happens:
 > If nesting level is greater than 5, and timeout is less than 4, then increase timeout to 4.

 *Why would I do that?* You may not even know that the current *nesting level* is higher than 5.
-If you're past a callback to a third party library, it may nest a lot of setTimeout calls before giving back the control, especially if you use `promises`.
+If you passed a callback to a third party library, it may nest a lot of setTimeout calls before giving back the control, especially if you use `promises`.

 So, what do we do to achieve real 0ms scheduling?
 We should append a task to a [task queue][whatwg-task-queue] using a mechanism that is not constrained by [timers specification][whatwg-timers].
 It turns out that [window.postMessage does just the thing][mozilla-post-message].
 [Here is an excellent example][dbaron-timeouts] by David Baron.
 At [the example page][dbaron-zerotimeout], I get the following results: